About Yuri Artibise

 What is urban fabric?

 Urban fabric is the physical form of towns and cities.
 Like textiles, urban fabric comes in many different types and weaves.
-For simplicity’s sake, I am going to divide the multiple of different urban fabrics into two typologies: coarse grain and fine grain: COARSE GRAIN Long blocks isolate the users of one street from the [...]
+For simplicity's sake, I am going to divide the multiple of different … [Read more...] about What is urban fabric?

 ‘A False Creek’ art highlights climate issue

 Public art is one of the key ingredients of successful placemaking.
 It also offers an opportunity to make a statement.
-Many of the most powerful pieces of public art are designed for a specific site.
-Indeed, the best examples of public art combined elements of all there characteristics.
-Together these elements can help to not [...]
+Many of the most powerful pieces of public art are designed for a specific site. … [Read more...] about ‘A False Creek’ art highlights climate issue

 Human Transit: A Review